POAs and SMSFs

 - but your SMSF has six months where it is deemed to satisfy the definition

-As a bankrupt, you cash up your asset in your SMSF.
+As a bankrupt, you cash up your assets in your SMSF.
 And roll over the superannuation money to a non-SMSF.
 This includes a retail and industry fund.
 Simple.

-But if your SMSF owns a big lumpy asset such as a block of flats in Double Bay, NSW then you cannot just ‘cash in’ a 1/3rd interest in land.
+But if your SMSF owns a significant lumpy asset such as a block of flats in Double Bay, NSW, then you cannot just ‘cash in’ a 1/3rd interest in land.

-The SIS Act allows someone (other than the member) acts in that member’s place as trustee.
+The SIS Act allows someone (other than the member) to act in that member’s place as trustee.
 But this is only in specific circumstances.
-Speak to your accountant, adviser and lawyer required this.
+Speak to your accountant, adviser, and lawyer about this.
 Legal Consolidated does not give advice on Central Management and Control.
 Instead, your advisers build the POAs and Corporate POA on our website.
 This information is of a general nature only.
 We do not know your individual circumstances.

 “Disqualified person” for their SMSF Corporate Trustee?

-Usually, the member is not a trustee of their SMSF.
-They are, instead, normally a director of the company that is the trustee of the SMSF.
+Typically, the member is not a trustee of their Self-Managed Super Fund (SMSF).
+They are, instead, usually the director of the company that serves as the trustee of the SMSF.
 This is even worse for a bankrupt.
 A director who is a disqualified person (including a bankrupt) is not able to continue as a director of the corporate trustee.
 The corporate trustee is immediately tainted.
 Under the definition of a disqualified person, the corporate trustee itself is a disqualified person.
-It is irrelevant that the majority of directors are not themselves disqualified persons.
+It is irrelevant that the majority of directors are not disqualified persons themselves.

 The disqualified person must cease to act as a director of the corporate trustee immediately.
 There is no 6-month extension.